subfuzion/responder/README.md

 	$ curl localhost:8080
 	v1

-As shown above, the image tag should correlate to the version passed as a build arg.
+As shown above, the build arg and the image tag should match.

 The `hooks` directory supports automated Docker Hub builds.
 It uses the `git tag` for the repo to supply the build arg to `docker build`.